-A low intermediate course for non-native English students that covers grammar, reading, writing, listening and speaking skills to encourage confident use and understanding of English in a variety of settings with diverse topics, both social and academic.
+This is a low intermediate course for non-native English students.
+This course covers grammar, reading, writing, listening, and speaking skills to encourage confident use and understanding of English in various settings and diverse topics, both social and academic.

 Hours: 300 (Lecture Hours: 300)

 EASL 020 or CaMLA of 27-40